Technically, yes. But should you trust it with your novel? That’s the real question.

 AI doesn’t ask, “Is this still what you meant?”
 It just rewrites.

-If you’re in the vulnerable final stretch—exhausted, second-guessing—AI can quietly dilute your work before you even notice.
+If you’re in the vulnerable final stretch, AI can quietly dilute your work before you even notice.
 That’s not editing.
-That’s convenience disguised as polish.
+That’s convenience wearing the costume of polish.

 There’s also an ethical question: most AI tools are trained on uncredited work by real writers.
 Their voices were scraped, anonymized, absorbed.
 So when AI hands you a shiny sentence, whose voice is it really?